Nietzscheanism FAQ

 Does Nietzscheanism involve becoming a sperm donor?

-Sperm banks represent a new niche - that many individuals
+Sperm banks represent a new niche - and one that many individuals who

-who are following the traditional instructions in their
+are following the traditional instructions in their genes may

-sperm - so the niche is of limited size - and it probably
+the niche is of limited size - and it probably won't take many

 My genes seem to have conflicting interests - which ones